hxrts/predator-prey/README.md

 #### Visualization

-The lattice is printed before and after the simulation using emojis: +1 (🐑, Prey), -1 (👹, Predator), and 0 (🌳, Empty space).
+The lattice is shown before and after the simulation, represented by emojis: Prey = +1 = 🐸, Predator = -1 = 🦊, and Empty space = 0 = ⬜.

 ## Development